kshitij-raj-sharma/OSMSG-stats/README.md

 1. To process weekly / monthly or yearly stats , Using minute replication might take forever on small machines , You can use daily replication files `/replication/day` to process faster and avoid network download issues for small minute fiels

-2. If you are generating stats for specific timeframe , stick with minutely (Sometimes to reflect changes you made on stats , Planet may take few minutes)
+2. If you are generating stats for rightnow / past 10min / past 1 hour using specific timeframe , stick with minutely (Sometimes to reflect changes you made on stats , Planet may take few minutes)

 3. For hashtag stats , planet changeset minute replication is by default for now (Found only this reliable source , couldn't find daily/monthly replication files) , Generating daily/weekly is only feasible